geoscript/geoscript-js/doc/api/types.rst

 ============

-When creating some GeoScript objects (e.g. :class:`process.Process` and :class:`field.Field` objects), it is necessary to provide type information for converting values between Java and JavaScript.
+When creating some GeoScript objects (e.g. :class:`process.Process` and :class:`feature.Field` objects), it is necessary to provide type information for converting values between Java and JavaScript.
 The list below describes the mapping between JavaScript types and the corresponding Java types.